wordswords/dotfiles/README.md

 15. Use `bat <file>` for a syntax-highlighting quick cat.
 16. Use `hn` to get the top 10 Hacker News Network headlines for the hour.
 17. Use `hn100` to get the top 100 Hacker News Network headlines for the hour.
-18. Use `z dot` to quickly jump to a frequently used directory (in this case ~/.dotfiles)
-19. Use `ddg <search query>` from the terminal to open a Firefox browser with the query in the DuckDuckGo search engine.
+18. Use `ddg <search query>` from the terminal to open a Firefox browser with the query in the DuckDuckGo search engine.

 ## GUI Shortcuts under Ubuntu for when you don't want to use a mouse